sahan-nirodha/Phone/README.md

-     This is the screen shot section of this phone charging page
+This is a screen shot section of this phone charging page

 Under the battery percentage is 20% it shows brown color
 ![Screenshot 2024-11-13 223940](https://github.com/user-attachments/assets/1b100db0-2a31-44d0-b458-a4598d00cfe6)